Why should you make your work Open Access?

 This appears to signal a shift in momentum in Europe on open access.
-LERU reports that the statement is supported by the European Commissioner for Research, Science and Innovation, Carlos Moedas and the incoming Presidency of the EU - open access will be a priority during the Dutch EU Presidency (January-June 2016).
+LERU reports that the statement is supported by the European Commissioner for Research, Science and Innovation, Carlos Moedas.
+Open access was a specific priority of the Dutch EU Presidency (January-June 2016).

 Follow the debate on Twitter at: #christmasisover